Candy9955/Writing-a-Data-Secientist-Blog-Post/README.md

 <a name="2"></a>
 ## 2. Project Motivation
-This project I used data of Seattle Airbnb from Kaggle to analyze the following questions:
+This project I used data of Seattle Airbnb from Kaggle to analyze the following questions:<br/>
-1.When is the busiest time to visit Seattle?
+1.When is the busiest time to visit Seattle?<br/>
-2.Which time of the year has the highest Accomodation price?
+2.Which time of the year has the highest Accomodation price?<br/>
 3.What place is the expensive accomodation to live?